pascaldekloe/part5/README.md

 Every *information object address* resides in a *common address*.
 Primaries may acquire the information present in a common address with an [interrogation command](http://godoc.org/github.com/pascaldekloe/part5#Command.Inro).
-I.e., run `iecat -host station1.example.com -inro 42` to aquire a listing of common address 42 on the terminal.
+For example, command `iecat -host station1.example.com -inro 42` interrogates the host address on common address 42.

 ## iecat(1)

+The command prints inbound data units on the standard output.
+It should read commands from the standard input for outbound submission, once implemented.

 Run `go install github.com/pascaldekloe/part5/cmd/iecat@latest` to build the command into the bin directory of `go env GOPATH`.